Concerns about your child's development

 If the Health Visiting Team has any concerns, your child will be monitored or referred to a specialist service for further assessment or support.
 If you are worried, professional advice is available through your local child health clinic, GP or Health Visitor.

 When your child starts school they will be offered a new entrant health review.
-This is an opportunity for your child to have their height and weight, distance vision and hearing assessed.
+This is an opportunity for your child to have their height and weight, and distance vision assessed.
 If there are any concerns as a result of this assessment, your child will be monitored or referred to a specialist service for further assessment or support.

 If you are worried about your child’s development during their school years, your local School Nurse will be able to help you.
 They can be contacted through your school, GP or Health Visiting team.